anomitra/anomitra.github.io---legacy/_posts/2015-09-27-probability.md

 |90| |91| |92| |93| |94| |95| |96| |97| |98| |99|

 If we were to count all of these out, you would find that there are a 100 different **permutations** of a passcode with a sequence of 2 numbers and an outcome of 10 numbers (0-9 possible numbers)!
 Pretty cool huh?!
 But, what if we wanted to generalize it in a way where we could find all the permutations of any sequence with any number of outcomes?
-Here is a pattern to keep in mind: `outcomes` will be multipled by `outcomes` `sequence length` number of times.<br>
+Here is a pattern to keep in mind: `outcomes` will be multipled by `outcomes` the same number of times as the length of the `sequence`.<br>
 In short: `outcomes`^`sequence length` will give you all the possible permutations<br>

 | Outcomes (0-9) | Sequence Length (1-4) | Calculation | **Total Combinations** |